Deployment

 - Use the same user and password as in the PostgreSQL service above

-- Make sure your config file is readable!
+- Make sure your config file is readable and the mount path is correct (

 - Optional, but recommended, match it with the PostgreSQL service above